ShekharShwetank/RISC-V_RTL2GDSII/WEEK_4/README.md

 - Noise margin calculations and robustness.
 - Impact of power supply and device variations on inverter performance.

-## Day 8: Introduction to Circuit Design and SPICE Simulations
+## Introduction to Circuit Design and SPICE Simulations

 ### Theory: Why SPICE Simulations?
 SPICE (Simulation Program with Integrated Circuit Emphasis) verifies circuit behavior and performance before implementation.
 In circuit design, logic gates like NAND, NOR, and NOT are built using NMOS and PMOS transistors.
 For an inverter: